opendatalab/MinerU/README.md

   // other config
   "models-dir": "D:/models",
   "table-config": {
-        "is_table_recog_enable": false, // Table recognition is disabled by default, modify this value to enable it "max_time": 400
+        "model": "TableMaster", // Another option of this value is 'struct_eqtable' "is_table_recog_enable": false, // Table recognition is disabled by default, modify this value to enable it "max_time": 400
     }